vaintrub/YakubovichBot/README.md

 ## ☝️ What is it?
 This is a Game "Field Of Miracle (Поле чудес)" for Telegram.

+## 📚 Technologies
+This project is powered by Perl.

+To store information about users and game sessions, a database was selected sqlite.

 ## ✌️ Who is this game for?
 The YakubovichBot can be used in:
 - A private chat